2025 NEST HERITAGE CRAFT PRIZE

 Judging

-Submissions will be reviewed by a panel of experts who will evaluate excellence in technique and connection to heritage through storytelling.
+Submissions are reviewed by a panel of experts who evaluate excellence in technique and connection to heritage through storytelling.
 Previous judges include:

 Kendra Scott, Founder + Philanthropist